 If you’re shopping for a really nice headset, chances are you’ve narrowed your choices down to the Lightspeed Zulu 3 headset or the Bose A20 headset.

-Lightspeed Zulu 3 Introduction
+Overview of the Lightspeed Zulu 3

-Lightspeed introduced its first product at EAA AirVenture in 1996 and has grown to become one of the leaders in pilot headset technology.
 They pioneered and embraced the use of active noise reduction (ANR) technology at a time when it was rare to find in pilot headsets.

 Today, that technology is more or less ubiquitous.